Overview

 Similarity Terms can be leveraged as data points within the advanced filtering workflow.
 Run reports using Similarity Terms to identify agreements containing or missing your unique language.

-From here, select Similarity Term from the drop-down.
-Next, select the Similarity Term.
-Lastly, determine whether the Similarity Term is present, not present, etc.
+- Lastly, determine whether the Similarity Term is present, not present, etc.

 The page will automatically populate with the results based on your search criteria.